oktadev/okta-blog/_source/_posts/2021-04-21-spring-boot-testing-slices.md

 That would be sufficient for Spring Boot to discover database dependencies.
 Note that you **don't override** beans manually to provide an additional configuration, as it would be necessary with `@SpringBootTest` annotation. `@DataJpaTest` along with `@AutoConfigureTestDatabase` automagically prepare the context for the repository component and configure the H2 database engine to mimic an actual PostgreSQL instance.

-Look at the database level test which is verifying behaviour of the SQL queries in repository.
+Look at the database level test which is verifying behaviour of the SQL queries in the repository.

 ```kotlin
 package com.example.okta.testslices.repository